 “The decline of the Roman Empire is a story of deforestation, soil exhaustion and erosion,” wrote author Mr. G. V. Jacks.
 “From Spain to Palestine there are no forests left on the Mediterranean littoral, the region is pronouncedly arid instead of having the mild humid character of forest-clad land, and most of its former bounteously rich top-soil is lying at the bottom of the sea.”

-As demand for food and resources increases with a growing population, the land and soil is gradually depleted of nutrients and increasingly experiences erosion.
+As demand for food and resources increases with a growing population, the land and soil is gradually depleted of its nutrients, and also increasingly experiences erosion.
 “Regular clearing and plowing exhausted existing soil, which eventually became infertile.
 Runoff from deforested hillsides increased the amount of silt and impeded the flow of water into agricultural areas.
 Eventually, due to the Mediterranean climate and the increased depletion of soil nutrients from hundreds of years of harvesting, yields diminished.
 Rainwater that had been locked into the soil through vegetation and forests was now running off too quickly, with each raindrop unprotected by plants or by a litter layer.”

 7. Atmospheric Change/Greenhouse Effect

-The largest eagle known to have ever existed, the Haast’s Eagle, also went extinct.
+The largest eagle known to have ever existed — the Haast’s Eagle — also went extinct.
 It was a truly massive bird, the largest eagles of today only grow to about half of the size that these birds reached.
-They were the primary predator of the Moa, and died out roughly when their food sources did.
+They were the primary predator of the Moa, and died out around the same time as their primary food source did.
 During attack they would have reached speeds of up to 50mph, and delivered the force equivalent of a cinder block falling from an eight story building.
-There are Maori stories that mention a bird that would occasionally kill humans and steal children — so the cultural memory is still there, despite the bird being, presumably, gone.
+Interestingly, there are Maori stories that mention a bird that would occasionally kill humans and steal children — so the cultural memory is still there, despite the bird being, presumably, gone.

-Around 94% of Madagascar’s previously biologically productive lands have been severely degraded by deforestation, resulting in high levels of desertification, greatly decreased water supplies, and high levels of soil loss.
+Around 94% of Madagascar’s previously biologically-productive lands have been severely degraded by deforestation — resulting in high levels of desertification, greatly decreased water supplies, and high levels of soil loss.
 Humans are thought to have first settled there about 2000 years ago, since then the island has lost more than 90% of its original forest.
 A large proportion of this loss has occurred in recent years, and is primarily due to slash-and-burn agriculture.

 10. The Dust Bowl

 “During the drought of the 1930s, without natural anchors to keep the soil in place, it dried, turned to dust, and blew away with the prevailing winds.
 At times, the clouds blackened the sky, reaching all the way to East Coast cities such as New York and Washington, D.C.
 Much of the soil ended up deposited in the Atlantic Ocean, carried by prevailing winds.
 These immense dust storms — given names such as ‘black blizzards’ and ‘black rollers’ — often reduced visibility to a few feet or less.
 The Dust Bowl affected 100,000,000 acres, centered on the panhandles of Texas and Oklahoma, and adjacent parts of New Mexico, Colorado, and Kansas.”

 Image Credits: Dust Storm 1935, Deforestation, Madagascar Slash and Burn, Slash and Burn From Space, Brazil Hill, Easter Island, Erosion, Chicago, Moa footprints, via Wikimedia Commons; Lemur via Flickr